Multilingual SEO best practices

 1. How to approach multilingual SEO?

-First, you need to determine the scope of your project — which is not necessarily specific to SEO — but will greatly inform the decisions you make for your multilingual SEO approach and configurations.
+First, you need to determine the scope of your project — which is not necessarily specific to SEO — but will greatly inform the decisions you make for your multilingual SEO strategy and configurations.
 Here are the questions you should be asking:

 • What languages are you looking to translate your content into?